jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 Ther are several others sold by Lowes, and other retailers that use the same display control board and TYWE1S chip.

-There are a few displays that look slightly different but I believe all have the same internals.
+There are a few displays that look slightly different but I believe all have the same basic internals.
+The displays have exactly the same function, just dufferent color faceplates.
+All will have a TYWE1S chip for wifi that can be reprogrammed.

 ![image](https://user-images.githubusercontent.com/52110065/201829440-4ba185fc-b787-47f6-98dc-5aa7e67d9064.png)
 <img width="738" alt="image" src="https://user-images.githubusercontent.com/52110065/201829503-b268795e-132c-4b8f-9ec9-96a7dc361b03.png">